FASworld is committed to:

 Communicate the message that there is no established safe threshold of alcohol.

 Build public awareness of FASD, its secondary disabilities, the size and scope of this preventable disorder, and the personal and economic costs of FASD to our society.

 What We Do

-FASworld Canada was founded in 1999 Bonnie Buxton and Brian Philcox when, having finally obtained a diagnosis of ARND (Alcohol-Related Neurodevelopmental Disorder) for their daughter Colette, they realized that they were part of a sub-culture in our society.
-Although they had met many knowledgeable families and a smattering of professionals at FAS conferences and on FASlink, they realized that most professionals in education, justice, medicine and social work fields were largely unaware of the scope and ramifications of FASD in our society.
+FASworld Canada was founded in 1999 by Bonnie Buxton and Brian Philcox to bring about awareness of FASD.
+Although they had met many knowledgeable families and a smattering of professionals at FASD conferences, they realized that most professionals in the education, justice, medical and social work fields were largely unaware of the scope and ramifications of FASD in our society.
 In collaboration with Teresa Kellerman they created the first FASDay (International FASD Awareness Day) on September 9, 1999.
 Since then, FASDay has been celebrated in hundreds of communities around the world.